Paul Coakley: Mass deportation

 "We oppose the indiscriminate mass deportation of people.
 We pray for an end to dehumanizing rhetoric and violence, whether directed at immigrants or at law enforcement.
 We pray that the Lord may guide the leaders of our nation, and we are grateful for past and present opportunities to dialogue with public and elected officials.
 In this dialogue, we will continue to advocate for meaningful immigration reform."

-Religious freedom

-In August 2014, Coakley criticized the municipal government of Oklahoma City for allowing a Satanist gathering at the Civic Center Music Hall, saying,"If someone had come to them to rent the Civic Center to stage a burning of the Koran or to hold an event that was blatantly and clearly anti-Semitic, I think they might find a way to prevent it ...
-Not all speech is protected if there is hate speech and it is intended to ridicule another religion ...
-I don't believe it is a free speech matter."
+War in Iran